Anwesh Sahoo: Career

-Anwesh on the cover of Pink Pages in 2016, becoming the only writer/contributor to be later featured on the cover of the magazine.

 Sahoo was a 3rd year engineering student at IIIT Delhi, when he was crowned Mr. Gay World India, and at 20 was the youngest contestant at the World pageant.
 His campaign Fitting Out gained widespread acclaim that year, garnering the highest marks at the World pageant.
 He was featured by Deutsche Welle, Germany's public international broadcaster where he spoke about coming out in a nation where indulging in homosexual acts could land you in jail.

 Post winning Mr. Gay World India, he became a part of the 50 Shades of Gay campaign shot by Shubham Mehrotra and was featured on the Gay Star News that year.
 He became the first former contributor of Pink Pages to feature on the cover of the magazine in its June 2016 issue.
 Anwesh later gained mainstream visibility due to a video he shot with Gaysi called Silly Questions Straight People Ask Gay Men that went viral over the Internet and was subsequently featured on numerous Indian and International websites including BuzzFeed India, Cosmopolitan India, Vagabomb and Logo TV's NEWNOWNEXT.
 Another video featuring him belly dancing to a popular Bollywood number 'My Name is Lakhan' went viral later that year in December, with popular websites and news outlets featuring him including Indian Express, Storypick, Queerty and Vagabomb.

 Anwesh Sahoo received the Young Alumni Award at IIIT Delhi in 2022 for his remarkable contribution to representing and supporting the queer community through his work in Tech, Art, and Design.